 And we try to create a product with messaging.

-Uh, you know, it's a lifestyle brand that's meant for true patriots.
+You know, it's a lifestyle brand that's meant for true patriots.

-And we find ourselves now in a niche that is surrounded by controversy, and it shouldn't be.
+And we find ourselves now in a niche that is surrounded by controversy and it shouldn't be.

-I've been making products with the Betsy Ross design on it since 2015, when I was actually serving in special operations, and it's never been controversial.
+I've been making products with the Betsy Ross design on it since 2015 when I was actually serving in special operations.

-Well, you know, it's interesting, and for the audience's sake, in case anyone missed it, I don't know how you would have, though.
+And for the audience's sake, in case anyone missed it, I don't know how you would have, though.

-But Nike um did pull out, they had a special Fourth of July sneaker, and it had the I just talked about this in the monologue.
+But Nike did pull out, they had a special 4th of July sneaker.

-The the biggest thing that happened 243 years ago tomorrow is that 13 colonies became the United States of America.
+The biggest thing that happened 243 years ago tomorrow is that 13 colonies became the United States of America.

 Unprecedented magnitude like you've never seen before.